GinnyMaive/mae.lol/src/blog/one_year_hrt.md

 ---
-layout: 1997.njk
+layout: "layouts/blogPost.njk"
-title: today is my 1 year HRT anniversary!
+title: "today is my 1 year HRT anniversary!"
+blog_link_title: "HRT for me!"
+description: "i ramble a lot about HRT and the process of, like, becoming a girl, i guess?"

+redirect_from: [/posts/one_year_hrt]
+post_date: 2024-03-14 13:12:11
+blog_image: "/images/posts/one_year_hrt_collage.jpg"
+blog_image_thumbnail: "/images/posts/one_year_hrt_collage.jpg"
+author: ginny mae the gay
 ---
 today is my 1 year HRT anniversary!